Lighted house count – 18+107=115

-Uranus (magnitude 5.7, in Pisces) and Neptune (magnitude 7.8, in Aquarius) are up in the east and southeast, respectively, by mid-evening.
+Uranus (magnitude 5.7, in Pisces) and Neptune (magnitude 7.9, in Aquarius) are well placed in the southeast and south, respectively, in early evening.
 Use our finder charts online or in the October Sky & Telescope, page 50.

 ©2017 M. Bartlett, Some parts separately copyright

 Celtic tree month of Ruis/Elder Nov 25 – Dec 22 – Ruis – (RWEESH), elder – Celtic tree month of Ruis (Elder) commences (Nov 25 – Dec 22) – Like other Iron Age Europeans, the Celts were a polytheistic people prior to their conversion to (Celtic) Christianity.
 The Celts divided the year into 13 lunar cycles (months or moons).
 These were linked to specific sacred trees which gave each moon its name.
 Today commences the Celtic tree month of Elder.